adammia/UniqueCeramicShop/README.md

 # UniqueCeramicShop
-Single Screen App
-Udacity & Google Android Basics Nanodegree
+This Single Screen App (Project 1.) for Udacity's Android Basics Nanodegree by Google.
+For education purposes only!